REUSE, RECYCLING, AND RECOVERY RATE OF END-OF-LIFE VEHICLES

 State assessment/description

-In 2022, the supply chain achieves a reuse and recycling percentage of 86% of the average vehicle weight, exceeding the 85% target set for 2015 by Article 7, paragraph 2 of Legislative Decree 209/2003.
+In 2023 the supply chain will reach a reuse and recycling percentage equal to almost 86% of the average weight of the vehicle, above the 85% objective set for 2015 by the art.
+7 paragraph 2 of the Legislative Decree.
+209/2003.

 Trend assessment/description

-Analysis of the trends in reuse, recycling, and recovery percentages since 2006 reveals that, after an initial improvement possibly due to a positive response from the entire supply chain to the new legislation and European targets, as well as a phase of adaptation to the method of reporting information, subsequent years show substantial stability.
-In 2022, a slight increase (+1.7 percentage points) was recorded, allowing the target set for 2015 (85%) to be reached and exceeded.
+From the analysis of the trend in the percentages of reuse, recycling and recovery, starting from 2006 it emerges that, after the initial improvement perhaps due to a positive response of the entire supply chain to the new legislation and European targets, as well as to a phase of adaptation with respect to the method of declaration of information, in the following years there is substantial stability.
+In 2022, there is a slight increase (+1.7% percentage points) which allows us to reach and exceed the target set for 2015 (85%).
+In 2023 the percentage of reuse, recycling and recovery is substantially stable compared to the 2022 value.

 Comments

-The indicator aims to assess the effectiveness of measures taken by Member States to monitor the progress of the transition towards a circular economy.
-The trend in the values of the indicator recorded from 2006 to the present appears to be largely stable; however, a slight increase in the percentage calculated in 2022 compared to 2021 is noted, enabling the achievement of the 85% target set for 2015 by Article 7, paragraph 2 of Legislative Decree No. 209/2003.
+The indicator aims to evaluate the effectiveness of the measures undertaken by Member States to verify the evolution of the transition towards the circular economy.
+The trend of the indicator values recorded from 2006 to today is substantially stable; however, there is a slight increase in the percentage calculated in 2022 compared to that of 2021, allowing the achievement of the 85% objective set for 2015 by the art.
+7 paragraph 2 of Legislative Decree no. 209/2003.

-Taking into account the absence of energy recovery treatments, the total recovery rate remains at 86%, still far from the 95% target set by legislation for 2015, although the gap is narrower compared to previous years.
+Taking into account the absence of energy recovery treatments, the percentage of total recovery still stands at around 86%, a value that is still far, although less than in previous years, from the objective of 95% set by the legislation for 2015.

-The fluff (light residual material from dismantling) produced by shredding facilities is almost entirely sent for disposal.
-The difficulty in finding valid destinations for the use of these wastes is one of the major issues of the entire supply chain.
-It should be noted that proper decontamination of vehicles, given the high calorific value of fluff, which is mainly composed of organic materials, would allow for effective energy recovery.
-The management challenges observed have therefore persisted over the years, with no progress made in energy recovery, which is widely utilized in other Member States.
+The fluff (light scrapping residue) produced by crushing plants is almost entirely sent for disposal.
+The difficulty in identifying valid destinations for the use of this waste constitutes one of the major problems of the entire supply chain.
+It should be noted that correct decontamination of vehicles, given the high calorific value that characterizes fluff, essentially made up of organic materials, would allow for effective energy recovery.
+The management difficulties recorded have therefore persisted over the years and no progress has been made in energy recovery, which is widely used in the other Member States.

 Data